 With stations opening soon, Bernick said marketing efforts will ramp up.

 “Once the platforms come along, we’ll probably have some events there,” Bernick said.
 A ribbon-cutting ceremony with Gov. Dannel P. Malloy will be held for each station, DOT spokesman Judd Everhart said.
 To prepare you for the commuter rail service, here are some things to know about the CTrail Hartford Line.
+Service

 The new service line is expected to increase round-trip weekday service between New Haven and Springfield.
 From New Haven to Hartford, trains will increase from six to 17 per day.
 Between Hartford and Springfield, trains will increase from six to 12 per day.